S-T-Soft/aleo-name-service/program/README.md

-# Aleo Names Contract Source Code Documentation
+# Aleo Name Service Contract Source Code Documentation

 AleoNames is a contract written in the Leo language for the Aleo platform.
 It provides a name service, similar to ENS, on the Aleo blockchain.